MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 - **-dirs image** Provide an input image that contains a pre-estimated fibre direction in each voxel (a tensor fit will be used otherwise)

-- **-fa** Upper fractional anisotropy threshold for GM and CSF voxel selection (default: 0.2)
+- **-fa value** Upper fractional anisotropy threshold for GM and CSF voxel selection (default: 0.2)

-- **-pvf** Partial volume fraction threshold for tissue voxel selection (default: 0.95)
+- **-pvf fraction** Partial volume fraction threshold for tissue voxel selection (default: 0.95)

 - **-wm_algo algorithm** dwi2response algorithm to use for WM single-fibre voxel selection (options: fa, tax, tournier; default: tournier)

-- **-sfwm_fa_threshold** Sets -wm_algo to fa and allows to specify a hard FA threshold for single-fibre WM voxels, which is passed to the -threshold option of the fa algorithm (warning: overrides -wm_algo option)
+- **-sfwm_fa_threshold value** Sets -wm_algo to fa and allows to specify a hard FA threshold for single-fibre WM voxels, which is passed to the -threshold option of the fa algorithm (warning: overrides -wm_algo option)

 Options for importing the diffusion gradient table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^